 Silence reigned supreme for several seconds.
-Miyuki watched as the girl bounced on her feet, swung her arms, licked her lips, and looked around as though hunting for a different pair of ears.
+Miyuki watched as the girl bounced on her feet, swung her arms, licked her lips, before looking around for a more eager audience.
 "All right," Miyuki sighed and closed her eyes for a moment, the annoying gossip must have spread the news throughout her high school, and now needed some poor, oblivious soul in order to satisfy her addiction, "tell me."

 With a loud squeal, the schoolgirl took a seat beside Miyuki and bowed her head, clearing her throat as though she was about to deliver a well-rehearsed speech.
 "Here it is," she whispered ominously, her eyes flicking left to right before focusing on Miyuki.
 "So this morning, as I was heading to school—well, you know how I like to walk past Suzuran—"

 Head bowed, Miyuki rubbed tiny circles into her temples, eyes slowly closing when she noticed the first signs of an oncoming headache.
 Sighing, she sat upright and massaged one shoulder, then the other.
 It was then, when she smacked her lips and finally acknowledged what her companion was saying, that she heard the following words: "—took in Serizawa Tamao."

 Miyuki froze.
 "What did you say?"